 This post was sponsored by I Like That Lamp.
 This project and all opinions are my own.
 This post also contains affiliate links.
 If you make a purchase using those links, I may receive a small percentage at no additional cost to you.
 See my full disclosure here.

 Well a few weeks ago, I found another fabulous pair of vintage lamps at a local thrift store.
-Of course there were no shades, but they were tall and curvy, and beautiful.
+Of course, there were no shades, but they were tall and curvy, and beautiful.

 Materials for making a DIY lampshade

-Rotary cutter and cutting mat or scissors for cutting fabric
+- Rotary cutter and cutting mat or scissors for cutting fabric

-lamp harp set (if your lamp doesn’t already have one)
+- lamp harp set (if your lamp doesn’t already have one)

-fabric of your choice (I used Premier Prints Manchester fabric in french gray.
+- fabric of your choice (I used Premier Prints Manchester fabric in french gray.
 The 10% discount does not apply to this item.)

 How to make a lampshade

 Before you start making your lampshade or even order your supplies, you need to measure your lamp to figure out the correct size (both height and diameter).

 I followed this video tutorial from I Like That Lamp when putting together my lampshades and it was really helpful.

 Before you begin, you need to iron your fabric.
 (I hate ironing and never iron my clothes, but I did iron my lampshade fabric because nobody wants a wrinkly lampshade.)

 You may need to trim the length of your styrene sheet before you begin.
 (Styrene is the stiff material that gives the lampshade its shape.)

 One side of the styrene is sticky so you simply peel the protective layer off the styrene slowly while unrolling it and sticking it onto the fabric.

 Also leave a half inch border on one of the short ends but cut the other short end of the fabric flush with the styrene.

 Fold the fabric/styrene into a loop and use a binder clip to secure it together.

 You might need to adjust the size of your lampshade so that it fits snugly around the ring and hold it in place using binder clips.

 Use a small paintbrush to spread the glue to cover the fabric as well as the metal of the ring.

 The glue will become tacky after a few seconds and then you can fold it over the ring.

 Flip over the shade and repeat the same process on the bottom using the plain wire ring.